cryy/BedwarsStatsReleases/README.md

  - [AnotherZane](https://github.com/AnotherZane/)

 # What is BedwarsStats?
 BedwarsStats is a program to be used alongside Minecraft on the Hypixel network.
-It helps you see stars of whomever you want and of people in your lobby.
+It helps you see bedwars stats of whoever you want and of people in your lobby.
+It does this efficiently by polling minecraft logs non-intrusively.

 # Got any questions?
 Be sure to report any issues in the issues tab.